League Park

 More Than History

-The renovation has transformed League Park into a space that beautifully balances its historical significance with modern community needs.
+The renovation has transformed League Park into a space that balances its historical significance with modern community needs.
 Today, you might catch the Cleveland State Vikings baseball team in action, watch high school games, or even participate in charity softball events.

+You can find clean restrooms, comfortable bleacher seating, and street parking all around the stadium.
+Many locals enjoy it as a quiet spot for morning walks, afternoon reading, or simply relaxing.
 Around the grounds, small details capture the park's spirit, like the large baseball inlaid in the cement on the main walkway between the restrooms and museum.
 For baseball enthusiasts, League Park offers a connection to the golden era of the game in a relatively uncrowded setting.

 All Features & Facilities